pic-protocol/pic-spec/draft/0.1/pic-spec.md

 This specification consolidates, formalizes, and extends that work under the stewardship of the **PIC Spec Contributors**, without altering authorship of the underlying model.

+> Authorship of the PIC Model is historical and independent of repository ownership, governance structure, maintainer status, or editorial roles.

 ---

 ### B.1 License and Use